andrewauclair/ModernDocking/Writerside/topics/Dockable-Interface.md

 <procedure title="getTabText" id="getTabText">
 <p><code>getTabText</code> provides the text that should be displayed on a tab when this dockable is in a <code>JTabbedPane</code>.</p>
 <note>If the text displayed on the tab ever changes, the application must call <b>Docking.updateTabText</b> with the dockables persistentID to force the framework to update the text.
-This should be done anytime the text is changed, just in case the dockable is displaying in a JTabbedPane</note>
+This should be done anytime the text is changed, just in case the dockable is displaying in a JTabbedPane.
+Undocking and docking the dockable again will also update the tab text.</note>
 </procedure>

 ## Optional Methods